General Information

 Temperament

-Goldies are active and fun-loving but also exceptionally patient, as befits a dog bred to sit quietly for hours in a hunting blind .
-Other characteristics related to their hunting heritage is a size suited for scrambling in and out of boats and an inordinate love for cool water.
+Goldies are active and fun-loving but also exceptionally patient, as befits a dog bred to sit quietly for hours in a hunting blind.
+Other characteristics related to their hunting heritage are a size suited for scrambling in and out of boats and an inordinate love for cool water.

 The Golden Retriever loves to retrieve.
 Retrieving a thrown stick, tennis ball, or frisbee can keep a Golden occupied and entertained for hours, particularly if there is also water involved.